RylandB/Proposal-Generator/Documentation/Deployment.md

 1. You will recieve a .zip archive that you need to extract inside will have our puma version 2

-2. after this there will need to be an update run on one of the json files.
-You will need to reach out to one of us as this is API sensitive information.
-This is referenced in the User.md file
+2. After this there will need to be an update run on one of the JSON files.
+The file named cheetah-config.JSON will need to have the api key updated in order for there to be proper communication with the API.
+By default this file should have blank values which will allow the project itself to run but it wont properly communicate with the API.
+In order to get this API key you will need to reachout to one of the group members for it as it is private.
+There is further communication information on the User.md file.

 3. run CS495-Capstone-Puma.exe